 Bonus tip: The tube is pricey so don’t let its map fool you, what may seem like a long way may only be a 15 minute walk.
 So take the bus or use your feet—it’s a great and cheap way to see the city.
 Also, you won’t end up with black snot.
 True story.

-In case the Big Smoke is leaving in need of fresh air, here’s how to get out of London!
+In case the Big Smoke is leaving in need of fresh air, here’s my article about how to get out of London!